January 15, 2019

 For more information try sudo docker-compose up —help

-Start by specifying the version.
+Start by specifying the version (now optional).

 Defining the network: